p-buddy/Thrafe/README.md

 > MainThread ⇄ Worker

-_*= This is probably also possible through passing callbacks using a 'proxy' mechanism in one of these libraries, but that seems a little hacky_
+_*= This is probably also possible through passing callbacks using a 'proxy' mechanism in one of these libraries, but that seemed like more indirection than I wanted

 ## A little terminology